stefansl/contao-lightgallery/README.md

 Add js_lightgallery to your page layout.
 That's it.

 ## Important
-Check the docs for commercial licencing: https://sachinchoolur.github.io/lightgallery.js/docs/license.html
+Check the docs for commercial license: https://sachinchoolur.github.io/lightgallery.js/docs/license.html